 These areas are chronically short of electricity.
 Reliable power will improve competitiveness of manufacturing and services industries in the region.
-These usually rely on expensive standby diesel generation to meet power needs.
-The project will also reduce subsidy payouts by the government as it reduces dependence on diesel.
+These industries usually rely on expensive standby diesel generation to meet power needs.

-IFC has played a critical role in the Tata Mundra project, both in terms of investing and in providing guidance on environment and social practices.
+IFC has played a critical role in the Tata Mundra project, both by investing and providing guidance on environment and social practices.

 The Tata Mundra project is India’s first ultra-mega power project.
 IFC’s long-term financing helped the project get finance from other international and Indian institutions.
 IFC’s continued commitment to the project will help ensure its success.